IATkachenko/HA-SleepAsAndroid/README.md

 ### Configuration
  * Name: name of device/sensor and prefix for events
- * Topic: same as topic in Sleep As Android configuration
+ * Root Topic: MQTT-topic where Sleep as Android will create subtopick with events.
+Every subtopic will be unique device in home assistant.
  * QOS: quality of service for MQTT

 ## Usage